Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers who tend to receive serious violations will pay on average $1,860 more each year to insure their Cherokee
+- Higher risk drivers who have multiple accidents or major violations will pay on average $1,860 more each year than a low-risk driver

 Rate Tables and Charts